thedevdojo/static/README.md

 ### 1. Page-based Routing

 Each file within the pages directory corresponds to a route on your website.
-Take a look at the following folder structure:
+With a structure like this:

 ```
 pages